Hack squats and leg presses are very similar. It’s often hard to decide which fits better into your routine.

 This makes hack squats much better for building mass.
 However, for building strength, leg presses allow greater weight overload, and their focus on the quads is perfect for building strength for future deadlifts.
 The simplicity of leg presses often makes them a better choice for beginners too.

 If you're focused on building your quads, another great exercise for leg day is leg extensions.
-Read our complete guide on the
+Read our complete guide on the differences between leg press vs leg extension.

 In terms of equipment, both exercises require specific pieces of kit, so it really depends on what your gym (or home workout space) has to offer.